High school. The greatest time of your life that really doesn’t matter.

 Personal branding.
 I had no idea what this was when I started my big, first job search.
 Your brand has been “high school kid.”
 Maybe it was punk or band nerd or geek or jock or quiet one.
 Whatever it has been, once you graduate, things change.
 Your brand might become “graduated and has since lived in his mom’s basement playing video games for the last three years.”
 Think anyone wants to create that brand on purpose?
 No, except maybe a few youtubers.
 But that brand happens.
 I invite you to think about what your brand could, or should be, and figure out how to create it.

-I have courses on career management, informational interviews, personal branding, etc. but you can get some good info from your own research.
-One of my messages is to be intentional in your career.
+I have courses on career management, informational interviews, personal branding, etc. (Here are 6 courses I designed for job seekers).
+You can get some good info from your own research.
+One of my most important “advice to high schoolers” messages is to be intentional in your career.
 Have goals, and plans, and get to work.

 You should.
 But you should also feel excited.
 The world is literally at your feet.
 You have a lot of choices, and that can be scary, but you get to write your own story.
 Most people your age are sick of living at home and want to do things better… their way.
 This is natural.
 Realize you’ll get beat up a bit, and life will be harder than you thought.
 You’ll learn that your parents weren’t as dumb as you thought, and some people who seemed to have made bad choices didn’t really have other options.